hagishun/lambda-olorun/README.md

 4. Olorun creates a profile & identity for the user on private network of choice.

 You will need to deploy the [uPort identity contracts](https://github.com/uport-project/uport-identity) on your network, either manually or using our [command line interface](https://github.com/uport-project/uport-cli-client).

+WARNING: This microservice is in an experimental alpha stage and is not thoroughly tested.
+Use at your own risk.
+Pull requests are welcome!